laravel/docs/queries.md

         ['id' => 2, 'email' => 'archer@example.com'],
     ]);

 > {note} `insertOrIgnore` will ignore duplicate records **and** may have other side effects depending on database engine.
-For example, `insertOrIgnore` will [bypass MySQL's strict mode](https://dev.mysql.com/doc/refman/en/sql-mode.html#ignore-effect-on-execution) and silently fail for some errors.
+For example, `insertOrIgnore` will [bypass MySQL's strict mode](https://dev.mysql.com/doc/refman/en/sql-mode.html#ignore-effect-on-execution) and may silently allow invalid data.

 <a name="auto-incrementing-ids"></a>
 #### Auto-Incrementing IDs